lachrymator/RF-Score/README.md

 Variants
 --------

-The new RF-Score is trained and tested on the same data sets to make a fair comparison.
-Two csv files `pdbbind-2007-refined-core-yx42i.csv` and `pdbbind-2007-core-yx42i.csv` are provided and they contain both the 36 RF-Score features, the 5 intermolecular Vina terms, and the flexibility Vina term.
+In addition to the original 36 RF-Score features, more can be used.
+Two csv files `pdbbind-2007-refined-core-yx42i.csv` and `pdbbind-2007-core-yx42i.csv` are provided and they contain the 36 RF-Score features, the 5 intermolecular Vina terms, and the flexibility Vina term [DOI: 10.1002/jcc.21334].

 	rf-train pdbbind-2007-refined-core-yx42i.csv pdbbind-2007-refined-core-x42.rf